 Leaving voicemails is a practice in and of itself.
 However, I recommend you spend a fair amount of time rehearsing your voicemail script and getting it to flow naturally on every drop.

 My favorite practice exercises are using voice-to-text to send text messages to practice my clear enunciation and using my voice recorder on my mobile phone to record, playback, and critique my voicemail and sales scripts.

 Also, practice several variations of your voicemail scripts for testing.

 Practice until you have perfected a personable and casual delivery.
 But, in all cases, ensure delivery is brief, clear, and concise.
 Don’t leave rambling voicemails (usually the result of not practicing).

 Take a few minutes to review your prospect before calling.
 Grab one unique or memorable note from their CRM record to help make your voicemail sound like you know them or at least took the time to find out something about them.

 Always stay positive and confident

 No matter how tough the sales get – never leave anything but positive and confident messages.
-If you can’t rally that in your voice, then take a break.
+Take a break if you can’t rally that in your voice.